English

 Handwriting is a key component of the curriculum across the whole school.
 From building the foundations in EYFS with motor coordination and mark making to motivating our Year 6 pupils to fluently produce immaculate handwriting at speed.
 Went want our pupils to become legible, fluent and fast, and we want our pupils to take a pride in their handwriting.

-We know that for this intent to become the norm, and for our pupils’ standards of handwriting to improve throughout school, frequent practice is essential.
+We know that for this intent to become the norm, and for our pupils’ standards of handwriting to improve throughout school, frequent practise is essential.
 As a result, in Key Stage 1 and 2, handwriting is taught 4 times a week in short 10-minute sessions to provide children an opportunity to practise the complex skill little and often.